 What is rectal bleeding?

-The color of the blood can indicate where the bleeding is coming from:
+The color of blood you see can actually indicate where the bleeding might be coming from.

-- Bright red blood usually means bleeding low in the colon or rectum.
+- Bright red blood usually means bleeding that’s low in your colon or rectum.

-- Dark red or maroon blood usually indicates bleeding higher in the colon or the small bowel.
+- Dark red or maroon blood can mean that you have bleeding higher in the colon or in the small bowel.

-- Melena usually means bleeding in the stomach, such as bleeding from ulcers.
+- Melena (dark and tar-like stool) often points to bleeding in the stomach, such as bleeding from ulcers.

 What are the symptoms of rectal bleeding?